 - scalix-libical

-- JRE 1.5.0-13

-- Scalix Tomcat (based on Tomcat 5.5.25)
+- Scalix Tomcat

 - Apache/Tomcat Connector (scalix-tomcat-connector)

 - lynx-2.8.5-27.i586.rpm (on SUSE)

 Compatible Web Browsers, E-mail Clients, and Mobile Platforms

 Scalix is compatible with the following browsers, e-mail applications, and mobile platforms.
 This is the software that your end users use.
 The Web client software is for accessing e-mail and other functions over the Internet.